Pedrohamoura-Git/Frontend-Mentor-Challenges/Junior/fylo-dark-theme-landing-page-master/README.md

   *OBS: THE IMAGES MAY NOT BE IN THE SAME SCALE.*

-# MODEL - Frontend Mentor - Social proof section
+# MODEL - Frontend Mentor - Fylo dark theme landing page

 <span>
   <img src="./design/desktop-design.jpg" width="640px" style="display: inline">